DanieleDeSensi/peafowl/README.rst

 of evasion attacks, if required, the framework can perform IP defragmentation and TCP stream reassembly.

+For a detailed description of the framework, of its usage, its API and on how to extend it, please refer to the `documentation`_.

 .. note::
    If you use Peafowl for scientific purposes, please cite our paper: